Back to the home page

 Synaptic can be used like this: for example, you're looking for a simple notepad that's even leaner than the simple text editor Gedit.
 You've heard of the application Leafpad, and you want to give it a try.

-Click on the grey Ubuntu logo (Dash home).
+Ubuntu: click on the grey Ubuntu logo (Dash home).
 Query: synaptic.

 Click on Synaptic Package Manager.

-Don't use the quick search field (it's buggy), but press the Search button in the toolbar of Synaptic and type leafpad in the popup screen.
+Press the Search button in the toolbar of Synaptic and type leafpad in the popup screen.

 Press Search in the popup screen.